directus/directus/docs/contributing/tests.md

 ### Server Logs

-For debugging purposes, server logs can be enabled by specificing a log level using the `TEST_SAVE_LOGS` flag, for
+For debugging purposes, server logs can be enabled by specifying a log level using the `TEST_SAVE_LOGS` flag, for
 example:

 ```bash